openstack-archive/fuxi/README.rst

 Enable Docker container to use Cinder volume and Manila share

-Fuxi focuses on enabling Docker container to use Cinder volume and Manila share, thus Docker volume can reuse the advance features and numerous vendor drivers in Cinder and Manila.
-With Fuxi, Cinder and Manila can be used as the unified persistence storage provider for virtual machine, baremetal and Docker container.

 * Free software: Apache license
 * Documentation: https://docs.openstack.org/fuxi/latest/
 * Source: https://git.openstack.org/cgit/openstack/fuxi